Regulation B5: Fitness to Practise

 ii.
 Evidence which could not have been presented at the time of the original hearing.

-6.3 If you submit an appeal, the first stage of the process is for your submission to be considered by the Chair of the University Fitness to Practise Appeals Committee and the Student Appeals, Complaints and Conduct Manager.
-Together, they will assess whether your case has met the above appeal criteria based on the information provided in your appeal submission and by reviewing all the paperwork from the University Fitness to Practise Committee, including the minutes and outcome.
+6.3 If you submit an appeal, the first stage of the process is for your submission to be considered by the Chair of the University Fitness to Practise Appeals Committee and the Head of Student Appeals, Complaints and Conduct.
+Together, they will assess whether your case has met the above appeal criteria based on the information provided in your appeal submission and by reviewing all the paperwork from the University Fitness to Practise Committee, including the outcome letter.

 6.4 If you have not met the criteria for appeal, you will be informed in writing.